 - 1. Before class, read the reading(s) and highlight important information.

 - 2. Attend class, hear the lecture.

 - 3. After class, re-read the reading(s).

-All lectures will be recorded synchronously and archived on Canvas for one week.
-After one week, lectures will be deleted.
+All lectures will be recorded synchronously and archived on Canvas for the whole semester.

 4 Examinations.
 100 points each